arminmokri/WPBackupViaGit/README.md

 2)     2023-12-08 03:00:02     c5e54499c78d3794e4fa26b68d2db8bd62cfc0b2     backup point 2023/12/08 03:00:05
 ...
 ```
-4. find your restore point from the list.
+4. find your backup/restore point from the list.
 5. for restoration we have some commands that I make examples and explanation
    - restore to the lastest commit `./your_repo_dir/Restore.sh --action restore --latest`
    - restore based on the commit id `./your_repo_dir/Restore.sh --action restore --restore-point-type commit-id --restore-point c5e54499c78d3794e4fa26b68d2db8bd62cfc0b2`